 Foreign investment pushes into India’s nascent multifamily sector

-Foreign investors are pushing into India’s rental housing market, with a big recent deal highlighting the potential for a shift away from mom-and-pop dominance in the sector
+Foreign investors are pushing into India's rental housing market, highlighting the shift away from Mum and Dad dominance in the sector

 Budget hotel operator Oyo Rooms, backed by Soft Bank, announced in late October its entry into the multifamily sector with a portfolio of 36 properties.

 Oyo Living, the new entity, plans to expand the current capacity of 2000 beds to 50,000 beds in the next year across 10 Indian cities.
 The group will work with hotel owners and large developers to lease out properties.